S0YKIM/42-SEOUL/BORN2BEROOT/README.md

 # 🎲 GENERAL INSTRUCTIONS

-- This project consists of having you set up your first server by following specific rules.
+This project consists of having you set up your first server by following specific rules:
 - You must choose as an operating system either the latest stable version of Debian (no testing/unstable), or the latest stable version of CentOS.
 Debian is highly recommended if you are new to system administration.
 - You must create at least 2 encrypted partitions using LVM.